 Nick Mulder can’t keep his eyes off her.
 As we round the windmill-crowned headland into the bay off Portals, Mallorca, his attention is fully occupied by the elegant yacht in front of us.
 Further conversation is useless, at least for a moment or two.
 The Williams Jet Tender slows to a purr as we circle round to the stern of Calypso, the 36 metre at anchor in the swell.

 And really, it’s no wonder.
 Nick is the youthful element of the father-and-son team driving Mulder Shipyard, which built the yacht.
 And today is the first time he’s seen her at anchor in her natural environment in the Med.
 It is a more passionate project than you might expect.
-Not just because the Mulder ThirtySix (of which this is hull No 2 and the first whose interior can be revealed) represents a quantum leap in terms of size and complexity for what is still a small, family-owned shipyard.
+Not just because the Mulder ThirtySix (of which this is hull No 2) represents a quantum leap in terms of size and complexity for what is still a small, family-owned shipyard.
 But also because Nick and his father, Dirk, began building this yacht for themselves.
 And when you build for yourself, you engage with the project on a whole different level.